AngieC96/Algorithmic_Design/Homeworks/homework_01_SOLVED.md

    <img src="figs/strassen_vs_best.png" alt="strassen_vs_best" style="zoom:50%;" />

-Moreover, we can see that the Strassen's algorithm which uses only $6$ matrices instead of $17$ is also faster,beside being more memory efficient.
+Moreover, we can see that the Strassen's algorithm which uses only $6$ matrices instead of $17$ is also faster, beside being more memory efficient.